Introduction

 The current PHP honeypot adds a hidden field to the form when the page loads, and if that field is populated, the honeypot considers the entry spam.
 This still exists and is not being replaced.

-Additionally, we’ve implemented an extra javascript input that is added to the POST request when the form is submitted, so a human would never see it, but submissions will fail validation if this extra input doesn’t contain the expected value.
+Additionally, we’ve implemented an extra JavaScript input that is added to the POST request when the form is submitted, so it would never be visible to a human.
+Still, submissions will fail validation if this extra input doesn’t contain the expected value.

 New Filter